 Build Number Sense Through Counting

 It is crucial to count with children every day.
 Repeated oral counting helps them hear what numbers sound like and to learn their order.
 Using math manipulatives, like counting chips, can help build a connection to verbal counting and counting objects.
-This one-to-one counting is an important skill that needs to be practiced often.
+This one-to-one correspondence when counting is an essential skill that needs to be practiced often.

 Activities

-- Count out loud as a class starting at one and building to higher and higher numbers.
+- Play number games with counting.
+Count out loud as a class, starting at one and building on the higher and higher numbers.

 - Sit with a partner or in a circle and take turns counting by 1’s.